Translating…

 Who runs Quantova today?

-- Node operators who run the network’s distributed infrastructure
+• Node operators who maintain the network’s distributed infrastructure

-- Stakers and validators who help secure the network and process transactions
+• Validators and stakers who secure the network and participate in consensus

-- Users, whose participation sustains the network itself
+• Users, whose participation supports overall network activity

 The role of the Quantova Foundation

-The Quantova Foundation exists to support research, development, and long term stewardship of the Quantova protocol.
-It does not control the network.
+The Quantova Foundation exists to support research, development, ecosystem growth, and long term stewardship of the Quantova protocol.
+Its role is limited to funding initiatives, coordinating ecosystem programs, and supporting technical development.
+The foundation does not exercise control over protocol governance or network operation, which are conducted through on chain mechanisms.

 How changes are made

-Changes to Quantova are proposed openly and discussed publicly.
+Changes to Quantova are proposed through an open and structured governance process.

-This approach enables Quantova to evolve through collective decision making rather than executive direction.
-As a result, the network can adapt more quickly than traditional organizations, while remaining significantly harder to shut down, capture, or redirect.
+This model enables Quantova to evolve through transparent, rule based decision making rather than centralised direction.
+As a result, the network can adapt in a controlled and verifiable manner, while maintaining resilience against unilateral modification or unauthorized interference.

 In summary